Morice Chukwu

-Morice Ugochukwu Chukwu (born 27 July 1995 in Ebonyi) is a Nigerian professional footballer who plays as a defensive midfielder in Nigeria.
+Morice Ugochukwu Chukwu (born 27 July 2002 in Ebonyi) is a Nigerian professional footballer who plays as a defensive midfielder for the Nigeria super eagles B and [Singida Black stars Football Club of Tanzania].

 Career

 Chukwu began his career with Nigeria Amateur League Division Two side Bussdor United F.C.

 Go Round FC

 He later joined Go Round F.C. who signed him on a two-year contract on October 1, 2018.

 Akwa United

-On October 28, 2019, ahead of 2019-2020 Nigerian Professional Football League season, he signed a two-year contract with Nigerian Professional Football League club Akwa United.
+On October 28, 2019, ahead of the 2019–2020 Nigerian Professional Football League season, he signed a two-year contract with Nigerian Professional Football League club Akwa United.

+Rivers United

+In April 2021, Rivers United FC announced the arrival of Chukwu from Akwa United on a two-and-a-half-year contract, the club where he made a total of 86 appearances, scored 6 goals and won his first Nigeria professional football league title.